Radiation Injury Treatment Network

 The RITN has identified and provided training information to its network of transplant centers, donor centers, and cord blood banks.
 All other Program centers and banks are informed about the RITN and may be asked to help during an emergency that exceeds the response capabilities of the RITN.

 Each facility incorporates the RITN Acute Radiation Syndrome treatment guidelines.
-Annually, each RITN center participates in a situational tabletop exercise (a scenario-based discussion of the response process) to assess and improve plans, procedures, and staff response.
+Each RITN center participates in an annual situational tabletop exercise (a scenario-based discussion of the response process) to assess and improve plans, procedures, and staff response.